parallella/pal/README.md

 ##SYNTAX

 ##PROGRAM FLOW
 These program flow functions are used to manage the system and to execute programs.
-All opaque objects are referenced with simple integers.
+All PAL objects are referenced via handles (opaque objects). [p_get_err()](src/base/p_get_err.c) should be used to check if a returned handle signals an error condition.

 FUNCTION     | NOTES
 ------------ | -------------